-Our cross curriculum approach is designed so that subject specific skills are taught within an exciting topic each half term and enables our children to make meaningful links and become passionate about their own learning and wellbeing.
-Hooks, enrichment activities and extra-curricular opportunities supplement each topic to enable our children to make connections in their learning and acquire a deep understanding.
+Our subject-specific approach is designed so that subject specific skills are taught within an exciting enquiry question or 'big question' each half term and enables our children to make meaningful links and become passionate about their own learning and wellbeing.
+Hooks, enrichment activities and extra-curricular opportunities supplement each 'big question' to enable our children to make connections in their learning and acquire a deep understanding.
 We ensure that the links we make are real, not contrived and choose areas where genuine connections between subjects occur naturally.
-Ensuring that the connections make sense to the children.
+We ensure that the connections make sense to the children.